Present status and future prospects of environmental HVEM for nanomaterials

 The rapid advances in understanding and treatment of common human brain diseases have (arguably) been made possible by advances in development of in vivo diagnostic imaging technologies in the last few decades.
 The human brain is complex, with no truly comparable model species, limiting the ultimate clinical value of many rodent models.
 Advances in non-invasive medical imaging technologies particularly magnetic resonance imaging, mean that detailed data on brain structure and function and pathological changes in disease can now be determined and tracked in large human samples including population studies and disease cohorts.
 However, these methods also have limitations of resolution, and tissue often only becomes available post mortem, reflecting end stage disease.
 Hence, to tackle a complex disorder that develops insidiously in life requires a multimodal approach that includes in vivo MRI and related ‘macroscopic’ methods in patients and volunteers, and parallel and complementary microscopic methods applied to post-mortem brain tissue and in vivo and in vitro static and dynamic imaging methods in rodent models such as MRI, 2-PI, histological and electron microscopic methods.
 This lecture will illustrate these principles using the example of cerebral small vessel disease, a major cause of both stroke and dementia and of ageing-related multimorbidities.

-Modelling the structures of crystals and nano-particles
+Modelling the structures of crystals, surfaces and nano-particles

 Professor Richard Catlow FRS, University College London, UK